Neighbours: Characters

 In February 2009, it was announced that producers would be introducing a new generation of the Ramsay family to the show, over a decade after the family had last appeared.
 Kate (Ashleigh Brewer), Harry (Will Moore) and Sophie Ramsay (Kaiya Jones) made their first appearances in May 2009.

 As the show continued, more diverse sexualities and gender identities began to be explored.
 Following a number of gay male characters in the preceding decade, Lana Crawford (Bridget Neval) became the first lesbian character in 2004.
 In 2010, the first regular gay character, Chris Pappas (James Mason) was introduced.
 In 2018, Aaron Brennan (Matt Wilson) and David Tanaka (Takaya Honda) were married, the first same-sex marriage to feature in an Australian television drama following the legalisation of same-sex marriage in Australia.
 The first transgender character, Mackenzie Hargreaves (Georgie Stone), was introduced in late 2019, after Stone approached the producers with a pitch for the character.

+Throughout recent years, the show has introduced a range of characters with varying disabilities, in order to create individuality and diversity on the screen. in 2021, they introduced the show's first ever deaf character Curtis Perkins (Nathan Borg), with Borg being the first actor with a cochlear implant to appear on Australian television.
+In 2022, the show debuted Sam Young (Henrietta Graham), who has down-syndrome, to create inclusiveity in the community.

 Celebrity guest appearances

 Throughout its run, Neighbours has featured several guest appearances from celebrities playing themselves or characters.
 Early cameos included former Skyhooks musician Red Symons, Warwick Capper, Molly Meldrum, Chris Lowe of Pet Shop Boys, and Clive James.
 During the 2000s and 2010s, the series featured appearances from The Wiggles, Shane Warne, former Spice Girls singer Emma Bunton, Little Britain's Matt Lucas and David Walliams, The Veronicas, Daryl Braithwaite, wrestler Dave Bautista, Lily Allen, Russell Brand (performing his own monologue), Katherine Kelly Lang, André Rieu, Paula Abdul and Jamie Lawson.
+Richard Quest appeared as himself in 2024, after the reporter travelled to the Neighbours set to film a news report about the show for CNN.
+In the report he also documents filming his cameo appearance.